Volunteer teaching with monks in Laos

 What is provided

-- Pre-departure briefing covering medical and safety features
+- Pre-departure briefing and advice

-- Help and advice 24/7 from our UK office
+- Help and advice 24/7 from our UK office and in-country team

-- Pre-arranged transfer to and from the airport
+- Transfer to and from the airport

-- Clean, convenient accommodation at a local guest house from the first Saturday night
+- Accommodation at a local guest house

 - Three meals a day, cooked at the guesthouse.